Me and my sneakers, from childhood to adolescence (part 1) – Carte blanche to… Nicolò

 nike dunk nubuck

-That probably had something reassuring for me.
+It was probably reassuring for me.

-And then, there is a practical aspect to this choice: I choose them because thanks to their soft but thick sole, they are able to hold pointe shoes.
+And then there is a practical aspect to this choice: I choose them because thanks to their soft but thick sole, they are able to hold pointe shoes.

-Yes yes, “spikes”.
+Yes yes, "points".

 not michael